Finch23/Employee-tracker/README.md

 # Employee-tracker

+## Table of Contents
+1. Description
+2. Installation
+3. Usage
+4. Screenshots

 ## Description

-### This is a node js application that lets the user view, add and update employee's in a database.
+### This is a command line application that lets the user add and manage the employees, roles and departments of a company.

+## Installation

+## Usage

-## Table of Contents
+## Screenshots